dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 export const SECURED_ROUTES = {
     path: /^\/api\/(.*)(?:\/|$)/,
-    middleware: function *(next) {
+    middleware: async (ctx, next) => {
         try {
-            let token = this.request.headers['authorization'];
+            let token = ctx.request.headers['authorization'];
-            this.state.user = verify(token.replace('Bearer ', ''), SUPER_SECRET);
+            ctx.state.user = verify(token.replace('Bearer ', ''), SUPER_SECRET);
-            yield next;
+            return next();
         } catch (err) {
             throw new Exception(401, 'Uknown user');
         }
     }
 };
 ```
-This new file exports three middlewares that will act like routes, let's dive into the first two of them:
+This new file exports three `async` functions that will act like routes, let's dive into the first two of them:

 1. The first one will respond to `/api/sign-up` post requests and it will enable new users to register to our application.
 2. The second one is going to be tied up to `/api/sign-in` in order to allow (or deny) an user to use the application.
 This is done based on an e-mail and a password informed by the user.

 Both middlewares described above respond to the user in the same way.
-If they are fed with proper data they send back a JSON response containing a token - issued by a function called `sign` of [jsonwebtoken package](https://github.com/auth0/node-jsonwebtoken) - and the user data, which contains its e-mail address, its name and its list of items to buy at the grocery store.
+If they are fed with proper data they send back a JSON response containing a token—issued by a function called `sign` of [jsonwebtoken package](https://github.com/auth0/node-jsonwebtoken)—and the user data, which contains its e-mail address, its name and its list of items to buy at the grocery store.
 In case the user sends improper data, like a wrong combination of e-mail and password, or try to register with an e-mail that is already registered, both middlewares answer with an exception describing the problem.

 The third middleware acts as a key component on our backend.
 As we can see, the path that it will answer to is a regular expression.
 This regular expression makes this middleware activate on any request sent to paths that begins with `/api/`, and what it does is to check if a valid token is informed on the `authorization` header request.
 This verification occurs with the help of `verify` function of the [jsonwebtoken package](https://github.com/auth0/node-jsonwebtoken).

 `Sign` and `verify` functions work together to secure our users' data.
-Whenever a request is sent to any of the protected endpoints, `verify` takes control and ties a user object literal, that is retrieved from the token, to the `this.state.user` reference.
+Whenever a request is sent to any of the protected endpoints, `verify` takes control and ties a user object literal, that is retrieved from the token, to the `ctx.state.user` reference.
 This token *must* be present and signed with the same secret ingredient, which is done by the `verify` function when the user authenticated or registered.

 So, that is how we guarantee that our user is who he claims to be.
 A Token data can be read by anyone anywhere, but its content cannot be changed because if it is, the `verify` function will complain that it cannot assert this content.